wp-plugins/ignitiondeck/readme.txt

 = 1.0 Beta4 Updates =

 * Replaced auto-insertion of project data with shortcodes.
 * Language support has been upgraded and includes multiple language files.
-If you are interested in aiding with translation, please send an email to hello@virtuousgiant.com.
+If you are interested in aiding with translation, please send an email to hello at virtuousgiant.com.
 * Simplified plugin menu.
 * Added new shortcodes for project content, widgets, and images.
 * Updated internal documentation.